 Assuming you have installed and activated the plugin, go to the dashboard.
-(Ensure you’ve connected your Search Console, Google Analytic and mabe Adsense to your Site Kit).
+(Ensure you’ve connected your Search Console, Google Analytics, and maybe Adsense to your Site Kit).

 Go to the SEARCH BOX above and type two or three words in the title of any posts you think are not getting enough traffic.

-Next, select the post you had in mind and Site Kit would show you all key performance of such post.
+Next, select the post you had in mind and Site Kit would show you all the key performances of such post.

 For the purpose of this tutorial, focus on the Search Console report of the post.
 In the report, you’ll see the trend of impressions of that post on Google.